 Reserve a Space in EIP – Students who are interested in participating in EIP should complete the regular Undergraduate Admission Application.
 Qualified applicants will be invited to join the program.
-If you have already received your “EIP Mandatory” decision, complete the student contract and submit the non-refundable $75 deposit as soon as possible to reserve your space.
+If you have already been invited to EIP, complete the student contract and submit the non-refundable $60 deposit as soon as possible to reserve your space (available starting March 1 for the Armstrong Campus).
 Space in the program is limited, and reservations will be accepted on a first-come, first-served basis.
 An invitation to SOAR, information about Housing, Financial Aid facts, and fee payment information will be mailed to you as confirmation of your reservation in the Eagle Incentive Program.
-You can complete the contract and make your payment online, or by printing and mailing in the paper contract.
+You can complete your deposit online.

 Academic Courses and Professors – Students take three college-level academic courses and earn eight hours of academic credit during the summer.
 Courses taken during EIP are not remedial and count toward graduation.
 The professors selected for EIP have a proven track-record of successful teaching and student-centeredness.

 Some EIP students will be required to take a corequisite course in the fall alongside their first mathematics course.
 This course will be added to the student’s schedule by their advisor.
 The addition of this co-requisite course is based on the student’s high school grade point average and standardized math test score.
 It is designed to aid students in successfully completing entry-level Mathematics and is based on research into EIP student success.

 Dates of the Program – Classes will begin Monday, June 18 and continue through July 19.
 Operation Move-In will take place Thursday, June 14 with SOAR (orientation) immediately following from June 15-16.